AdamLiberman/Statistical_Analysis_Tests_For_Raw_Data/README.md

 ```
 python main_analysis.py FILE --alpha
 ```
-FILE should be an excel file (xlsx.),
+FILE should be an excel file (xlsx.)

-alpha is the wanted confidence level (optional, defult set to 0.05, as it is the most common value)
+alpha is the wanted significance level (optional, defult set to 0.05, as it is the most common value)